 Tugboats of the Waterford Tugboat Roundup

-2015 Tugs: Many of these boats were at the 2015 Tugboat Roundup.
-Some will be returning in 2016 and likely, there will be others, too.
+Many of these boats are at each Tugboat Roundup but not all boats are able to make it up every year.
 It's always good to remember schedules change and sometimes boats listed cannot break out of their working schedule.

 Atlantic Hunter II (Tug of the Year, 2017) Tug Frances (Tug of the Year, 2016) Tug Cheyenne (Tug of the Year, 2015!)
 Tug C.L.
 Churchill (2014 Tug of the Year) USCG Tug Wire (2012 Tug of the Year) Tug Cornell Tug Francis Pennsy Barge Lehigh Valley Barge #79 Gov'r Cleveland Grand Erie Tug Margot A C.D.
 Perry Boat Rebecca-Ann Golden Re'al Tug Urger Tug 44 8th Sea Tug Waterford Caldwell Belle Tug Buffalo Spirit of Albany And the mini-tugs!
 Thimble TooT-TooT What-a-Tripp Atlantic Hunter Dragonfly